List of Marvel Comics characters: M: Mondo

 Mondo is the name of two characters which have appeared in the series Generation X. The first Mondo was a superhero later revealed to be a clone of the supervillain Mondo, who appeared years later.
-The first Mondo's first appearance was in Generation X #3.
+The first Mondo debuted in Generation X #3.

-Fictional character biography

 Not much is known of the Samoan mutant called Mondo.
 He was once friends with Cordelia Frost, Emma Frost's younger sister.
 In an attempt to make a bid for the position of White Queen of the Hellfire Club, Cordelia had Mondo contained and handed him over to the Inner Circle of the Hellfire Club.
 Cordelia's scheme backfired; the Hellfire Club kept Mondo but denied Cordelia membership.
 Cordelia went to Emma, headmistress of the Massachusetts Academy, for help and, soon after, Mondo was rescued by Generation X and subsequently accepted an invitation to join the school.

-Generation X later learned that the Mondo they had rescued wasn't the real Mondo but a clone, a plant-based simulacrum created by Black Tom Cassidy who had infiltrated the Hellfire Club and rescued Mondo.
-After taking Mondo under his wing, Black Tom created a clone of the young mutant to infiltrate the Massachusetts Academy so that Black Tom could exact vengeance on his cousin, Banshee, who was the headmaster of the academy.
+Generation X later learned that the Mondo they had rescued was a plant-based clone created by Black Tom Cassidy who had infiltrated the Hellfire Club and rescued Mondo.
+After taking Mondo under his wing, Black Tom created a clone of him to infiltrate the Massachusetts Academy so that Black Tom could exact vengeance on his cousin, Banshee, who was the headmaster of the academy.

-As Banshee and Emma Frost battled Black Tom, the Mondo clone began hunting down the members of Generation X. As the Mondo clone was about to attack Jubilee, he was shot dead by the anti-mutant militant Bastion, chief operative of Operation: Zero Tolerance.
+As Banshee and Emma Frost battled Black Tom, the Mondo clone began hunting down the members of Generation X. As the Mondo clone was about to attack Jubilee, he was killed by Bastion.

 Later, the real Mondo appeared alongside Black Tom and Juggernaut.
 Completely loyal to Black Tom, the real Mondo battled the members of Generation X. Generation X attempted to talk to Mondo into not fighting, but Mondo laughed at them, reminding them that he has never met them before.
 Generation X and their teachers were able to defeat their opponents, but the trio still managed to escape.

 Mondo was confirmed to be alive and powered as he appeared with the rest of Generation X during Cyclops' Million Mutant March in Washington D.C.

-Mondo has recently appeared in X-Men Blue issue #8 alongside several other mutants in an effort to hunt down the young X-Men Blue team.
-This team's leader is Emma Frost, as she is part of the mutant sovereign state New Tian during Marvel's Secret Empire story arc.